What is HACCP Food Safety Management System?

 - In conventional end-product testing, there is a risk of losing the entire product batch if it fails to meet the product specifications/standards.

-- Application of HACCP assures the production of safer and business risk is low and compliance to regulations.
+- Applying HACCP assures the production of safer and low business risk and compliance with regulations.

-- With proper documentation, the staff is very clear about food safety requirements, which improves time management.
+- The staff is clear about food safety requirements with proper documentation, improving time management.

 HACCP Benefits to Customers

-The risk from food hazards is reduced for the consumers if they are consuming HACCP certified foods and thereby it increases consumer confidence in food.
+The risk from food hazards is reduced for the consumers if they consume HACCP-certified foods, thereby increasing consumer confidence in food.

-- The application of HACCP in the food industry helps the government in more than one way.
+- Applying HACCP in the food industry helps the government in more than one way.

-- It helps in efficient food control and also reduces health care costs due to improved public health
+- It helps efficient food control and reduces health care costs due to improved public health.

-- Assured safe food supplies facilitate better international food trade.
+- Assured safe food supplies and facilitated better international food trade.